youribonnaffe/iegeek-security-camera/README.md

 The interesting parts are in the com.meari.sdk package.
 By reading the code you can understand the different APIs used to control the camera.

+There is even a `AppDebugActivity` but I could not figure out how it is started, perhaps it is only enabled at compile time.
+Looking at its code it is probably exposing the API keys, ids and maybe even the native JNI logs.

 The main interesting one for my use case is:  https://apis-eu-frankfurt.cloudedge360.com/ppstrongs/pushCtrl.action That enables or disables the push notifications (I would actually like to keep the webcam recording all the time).